top of page

 MBA (Darden), LLB (NUS)

-Kareen is a serial entrepreneur in the field of vascular devices, and was CEO-founder of Setagon, a coronary stent company acquired by Medtronic.
-She is an LLB, honors graduate from the National University of Singapore, top 2% at the Singapore Bar Examination (PPLC), and was previously an attorney at Drew & Napier in Singapore.
-She has consulted for government agencies, and spoken on medtech entrepreneurship at Darden (University of Virginia), Singapore-Stanford Biodesign, INSEAD Singapore, National University of Singapore and Singapore Management University.
+Kareen is a serial entrepreneur with over twenty years in the field of vascular devices.
+She was CEO-founder of Setagon, a US coronary stent company acquired by Medtronic.
+She is an LLB, honors graduate from the National University of Singapore, top 2% at the Singapore bar examination (PPLC), and was previously an attorney at the establishment firm of Drew & Napier in Singapore.
+She has consulted for government agencies and venture funds, and has spoken on medtech entrepreneurship at Darden (University of Virginia), Singapore-Stanford Biodesign, INSEAD Singapore, National University of Singapore and Singapore Management University.

 Picture1.png